-This policy meets the requirements of the GDPR and the provisions of the DPA 2018.
+This policy meets the requirements of the UK GDPR following the incorporation of the EU GDPR into UK legislation, with some amendments outlined in The Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2020 and the DPA 2018.
 It is based on guidance published by the Information Commissioner's Office (ICO) on the GDPR.

-It meets the requirements of the Protection of Freedoms Act 2012 when referring to our use of biometric data.
+It meets the requirements of the Protection of Freedoms Act 2012 when referring to our use of biometric data (if any).
 It also reflects the ICO's code of practice for the use of surveillance cameras and personal information.